 The following rights and restrictions shall apply to the inspection of records by members:

 Records Maintained at Principal Office.
-A member shall be entitled to inspect and copy, during regular business hours at USA Judo’s principal office, any of the records of USA Judo described in Section 16.6, provided that the member gives USA Judo written demand at least five (5) business days before the date on which the member wishes to inspect and copy such records.
+A member shall be entitled to inspect and copy during regular business hours at USA Judo’s principal office, any of the records of USA Judo described in Section 17.6, provided that the member gives USA Judo written demand at least five (5) business days before the date on which the member wishes to inspect and copy such records.

 Financial Statements.
 Upon the written request of any member, USA Judo shall mail to such member either a hard copy or electronic copy of its most recent annual financial statements showing in reasonable detail its assets and liabilities and results of its operations.